 The pet fee on Airbnb is an additional payment that hosts can charge to guests who bring pets along for their stay.
 With the pet fee, hosts will now have the option to add a pet fee into their nightly price spread out equally over the duration of a guest’s stay to cover the cost of deep cleaning after a pet’s stay.
 Previously, hosts would have to request a pet fee through Airbnb’s Resolution Center after accepting a booking.

 👉 Airbnb listing tip: If you allow pets in your Airbnb, make sure that your listing House Rules are updated with guidelines around what you expect from your guests regarding their pets (i.e. whether it’s okay to leave a pet unattended, where a pet isn’t allowed on the property, etc.).
 Then, go to the “Additional Charges” section under “Pricing and Availability” to add a pet fee.
 Keep in mind that you cannot charge a pet fee for service animals.

 Beyond is Here to Help

 With all of these changes, we know it’s difficult to keep up with the latest trends so we hope you found these Airbnb tips insightful and actionable..
 At Beyond, we aim to be your best partner in revenue management strategy, helping you make the best decisions for your business.
 Our team and our platform work together to help you take the right action.

 Not using Beyond or new to dynamic pricing?
-With Beyond, Airbnb hosts can access dynamic, historical, and demand-driven pricing tools coupled with free, actionable market data and insights to grow their businesses.
-Take a look at how Beyond can help you get more revenue, and sign up to try Beyond for free for 30 days.
+With Beyond, Airbnb hosts can access dynamic, historical, and demand-driven pricing tools coupled with actionable market data and insights to grow their businesses.
+Take a look at how Beyond can help you get more revenue, and sign up to try Beyond today and claim your free credit.